logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/pyspark_job.md

 ### Step 3: Set the job type

 By default, the dialog will create a Spark job.
-Make sure `SPARK` is chocen.
+Make sure `SPARK` is chosen.

 ### Step 4: Set the script